terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 * Profile individual parts of the shader:
   * Via user markup to delineate sections.
   * Automatic profiling (eg. choosing function calls to target).
+[Probably out of scope for this project]
   * Interacting with the AST (vs. string replacement).
 * Allow the user to select a pixel to profile (via mouseover), and display hotspots in the shader for that pixel.